-NSPCC School Service (from 2013)
+NSPCC Schools Service (from 2013)

 The NSPCC Schools Service (formerly ChildLine Schools Service) has a range of services schools and parents, many of which are available online.
-Download this document for further details (new version August 2016).
+Download this document for further details (new version 2020).

-- Education Safeguarding Assessment Tool
+- Safeguarding in education Self-Assessment Tool

 Speak Out Stay Safe Programme

-- Know how to keep themselves safe
+- Know how to keep themselves safe by Speaking Out

 This input can support the ongoing work in Wiltshire schools to address child protection and bullying as part of Healthy Schools and PSHE Education.
 The programme is in line with the PSHE Association Scheme of work and the current Ofsted criteria.